QC-at-Davis/QCC/src/Mathematical-Tools/Linear-Algebra/Linear-Algebra.md

 Mathematicians do not like the idea of having a quantity with real physical implication (length of the vector) be defined in imaginary terms.
 Thus, we have to tweak our definition of the dot product even further.

-To guarantee a real result, we take the *conjugate* AND *transpose* of one of the vectors (the order of operations doesn't matter here) which gives us the following definition for the dot product:
+To guarantee a real result, we take the *conjugate* AND *transpose* of one of the vectors (the order of operations doesn't matter here) which gives us the following definition for the dot product <sup>1</sup>:

 \\[ \vec \alpha \cdot \vec \beta = (\boldsymbol{\alpha}^\intercal)^{*} \cdot \boldsymbol{\beta} \\]